kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Finite number of revisions in Tiller

 Until now, Tiller kept an infinite number of revisions.
 This resulted at times in Helm not being able to upgrade charts after many retries.
-Setting a limit to the number of revisions, resolved these issues.
+Setting a limit to the number of revisions resolved these issues.
 Another advantage of keeping only a few revisions is lower memory consumption for controllers listening on ConfigMap resources and fewer resources for Kubernetes to manage.

 ## Monitoring